jskov/openapi-jaxrs-client/src/test/java/mada/tests/e2e/dto/oneof/README.txt

-Manually created.
-Extracted from kunderum api.

-Example of complex inheritance.
+Example of abstract class inheritance.

+Subclasses are represented in OpenApi document with sum of all properties.
+Generator should suppress those that come from the parent class.